VisionEval/VisionEval-Docs/docs/09-estimation.md

 * This module step uses data sources including NHTS 2001
 * This module step uses model types including Hurdle
-* This module step is estimated using the following approaches: Package build
+* This module step is estimated using the following methods: Package build
 * This module step is documented in inst/module_docs/CalculateAltModeTrips.md

 The models in this model step are: